Krak des Chevaliers: Later history

 During the Ottoman period (1516–1918), the castle housed a company of local janissaries and was the centre of the nahiye (tax district) of Hisn al-Akrad, attached first to the Tripoli Sanjak and later Homs, both part of the Tripoli Eyalet.
 The castle itself was commanded by a dizdar (castle warden).
-Several Turkmen and Kurdish tribes were settled in the area and in the 18th century the district was mainly controlled by local notables from the Dandashi family.
-In 1894 the Ottoman government considered stationing a company of auxiliary soldiers there, but revised its plans after deciding the castle was too old and access too difficult.
+Several Turkmen and Kurdish tribes were settled in the area, and in the 18th century the district was mainly controlled by local notables from the Dandashi family.
+In 1894, the Ottoman government considered stationing a company of auxiliary soldiers there, but revised its plans after deciding the castle was too old and access too difficult.
 As a result, the capital of the district was then moved to nearby Talkalakh.

 After the Franks were driven from the Holy Land in 1291, European familiarity with the castles of the Crusades declined.
 It was not until the 19th century that interest in these buildings was renewed, so there are no detailed plans from before 1837.
 Emmanuel Guillaume-Rey was the first European researcher to scientifically study Crusader castles in the Holy Land.
-In 1871 he published the work Etudes sur les monuments de l'architecture militaire des Croisés en Syrie et dans l'ile de Chypre; it included plans and drawings of the major Crusader castles in Syria, including Krak des Chevaliers.
+In 1871, he published the work Etudes sur les monuments de l'architecture militaire des Croisés en Syrie et dans l'ile de Chypre; which included plans and drawings of the major Crusader castles in Syria, including Krak des Chevaliers.
 In some instances his drawings were inaccurate, however for Krak des Chavaliers they record features which have since been lost.

 Paul Deschamps visited the castle in February 1927.
-Since Rey had visited in the 19th century a village of 500 people had been established within the castle.
+Since Rey had visited in the 19th century, a village of 500 people had been established within the castle.
 Renewed inhabitation had damaged the site: underground vaults had been used as rubbish tips and in some places the battlements had been destroyed.
 Deschamps and fellow architect François Anus attempted to clear some of the detritus; General Maurice Gamelin assigned 60 Alawite soldiers to help.
 Deschamps left in March 1927, and work resumed when he returned two years later.
 The culmination of Deschamp's work at the castle was the publication of Les Châteaux des Croisés en Terre Sainte I: le Crac des Chevaliers in 1934, with detailed plans by Anus.
 The survey has been widely praised, described as "brilliant and exhaustive" by military historian D. J. Cathcart King in 1949 and "perhaps the finest account of the archaeology and history of a single medieval castle ever written" by historian Hugh Kennedy in 1994.